neulab/xnmt/doc/source/programming_style.rst

 There are also a minimal of coding style conventions:

-- Follow Python 3 conventions, Python 2 is no longer supported.
+- Follow Python 3 conventions, Python 2 is not supported.
 - Functions should be snake_case, classes should be UpperCamelCase.
 - Indentation should be two whitespace characters.
 - Docstrings should be made in reST format (e.g. ``:param param_name:``, ``:returns:`` etc.)